-A Membership application forms-Individual membership application forms may be obtained from the registrar of the LMSC.
-The form, fully completed, shall be submitted with the applicable fee to the registrar of the LMSC or an official designee of the LMSC, who shall issue a membership card.

-- B Liability release-All membership application forms shall contain the exact language of the liability release according to article 204.1.
-The language shall not be modified in any way. - 201.1.5 Fee-The annual membership fee and the oneevent registration fee are composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.
+- A Membership application forms-Individual membership application forms may be obtained from the registrar of the LMSC.
+The form, fully completed, shall be submitted with the applicable fee to the registrar of the LMSC or an official designee of the LMSC, who shall issue a membership card. - B Liability release-All membership application forms shall contain the language of the liability release as stated in the USMS policy. - 201.1.5 Fee-The annual membership fee and the one-event registration fee are composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.